-This character was created by Daniel “Dano” Leblanc, (See LEBLANC Daniel Omer) He is described by LeBlanc as “Le first superhero Acadien”, and also an Acadian everyman.
+This character was created by Daniel “Dano” Leblanc, He is described by LeBlanc as “Le first superhero Acadien”, but also an Acadien everyman.
 The stories are humorous and tend to the satiric.

 “Acadieman” Wikipedia the free encyclopedia, 16 Sept.
 2019.
 Accessed 28 Dec.
 2019.